11

 Kakunodate is actually a former castle town, but the castle doesn’t exist anymore.

-Yet I wanted to go to the spot where the castle used to stand … because as you know I love castles (even if they’re already gone, I guess *g*).
+Yet I wanted to go to the spot where the castle once stood.

 And so I walked towards the cherry blossom paradise.